Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: Experimental Result

-MuirBench~\cite{wang2024muirbench} is a benchmark containing 11,264 images and 2,600 multiple-choice questions, providing robust evaluation on 12 multi-image understanding tasks.
+MuirBench~\cite{wang2024muirbench} is a benchmark containing 11,264 images and 2,600 multi-choice questions, providing robust evaluation on 12 multi-image understanding tasks.
 We partition the data from all subtasks within the MuirBench dataset into a 1:1 split for training and testing, following the same experimental protocol as with RealWorldQA.
-Since some samples in the dataset contain a large number of images, which may lead to excessive GPU memory consumption during training, we chose InternVL3-1B as our baseline for validation.
+Since some samples in the dataset contain a large number of images, which may lead to excessive GPU memory consumption during training, we choose InternVL3-1B as our baseline for validation.
 We then evaluate and compare the performance of the baseline against versions fine-tuned with SFT, GRPO, and our proposed HCM-GRPO on the newly created testing split.
-The results in Table~\ref{tab:generalization2} reveal a dramatic performance boost from SFT, suggesting that the validation data is highly in-distribution.
-This consequently limits the potential gains from subsequent RL training, as evidenced by the modest improvement from GRPO.
+We observe that MuirBench exhibits severe visual and semantic homogeneity, which is consistent with its construction based on minimally different image pairs and high-overlap relations, such as cropped or zoomed variants.
+As a result, SFT already achieves a large performance gain on this benchmark, leaving only a small proportion of hard cases (15.3\% of the training set), and thus limiting the additional improvement achievable by HCM-GRPO.
 Even under these conditions, our HCM-GRPO method demonstrates its effectiveness by delivering the highest performance of 63.43.\\ The BLINK dataset consists of 14 classic computer vision tasks, ranging from low-level pattern matching to mid-level reasoning and extending to high-level visual understanding.
 This benchmark contains 3.8K samples, in which questions may contain multiple images.
 Since the test set of the BLINK dataset is unlabeled, we conduct our experiments on the validation set with InternVL3-1B and InternVL3-2B.
 The results in Table~\ref{tab:generalization3} demonstrate the effectiveness of our proposed HCM-GRPO on the BLINK dataset.
-Both GRPO and HCM-GRPO provide better performances for the InternVL3-1B and InternVL3-2B models.
+Both GRPO and HCM-GRPO provide better performance for the InternVL3-1B and InternVL3-2B models.
 The combination of SFT and HCM-GRPO proves most effective, boosting the accuracy of InternVL3-2B to 49.10 and showcasing a substantial improvement of 8.92 over the base model.\\